nfdi-de/section-metadata-wg-onto/recommendations/B_Mapping_Standards/tools/README.md

 # Mapping Tools

-The goal of this folder is to highlight mapping tools, i.e., concrete implementations of reusable workflows that can be used to predict, review, curate, or reason over semantic mappings.
+The goal of this folder is to highlight mapping tools, i.e., concrete implementations of reusable tools that can be used to predict, review, curate, or reason over semantic mappings.

 The goal of this folder isn't to highlight mapping formats like SSSOM, JSKOS, etc. nor software that simply implements object models and I/O for the formats.